PRP Treatment Orthopedics In India Knee / Hip / Osteoarthritis /Joint Pain / Shoulder Arthritis

 How do we do it?

-The growth factors that are useful facilitate improved tissue and bone regrowth seen in studies.
-There is also greater mechanical strength which has been co-related to greater tissue volume enabled by the usage of PRP.
-Some studies has shown that PRP may facilitate muscle proliferation and matrix biosynthesis.
+The growth factors present in PRP can facilitate improved tissue and bone regrowth, as evidenced by studies.
+PRP has also been associated with greater mechanical strength, which is linked to increased tissue volume enabled by PRP usage.
+Some studies have demonstrated that PRP may promote muscle proliferation and matrix biosynthesis.

 FAQs